viraj7676/disruptive-next-level1-submission/README.md

 ### Available MCP Servers

 You can use any MCP-compatible server with this application.
-It comes pre-configured with the MCP-UI [demo server](https://remote-mcp-server-authless.idosalomon.workers.dev/sse), which exposes 4 tools -
+You can use the [demo server](https://remote-mcp-server-authless.idosalomon.workers.dev/sse), which exposes 4 tools -
 - `get_tasks_status` - Get a textual representation of the status of all tasks.
 Used to highlight the difference from UI tool results.
 - `show_task_status` - Displays a UI for the user to see the status of tasks (as opposed to text).
 - `show_user_status` - Displays a UI for the user to see the status of a user and their tasks (triggered by clicking on the user avatar in the `show_task` UI).